bryanberger/discord-notion-message-command/README.md

 # Discord Notion Message Rewrite Command

-Cloudflare Worker to find and rewrite notion links from `https://` to `notion://` to open directly in app rather than your browser.
+A context menu message command that rewrites notion links from `https://` to `notion://` to open directly in app rather than your browser.

-> Currently notion:// links aren't clicakble in Discord, so this is not that useful currenly lol.
+> Currently notion:// links aren't clicakble in Discord, so this is not that useful currently lol.

 ## Develop